- 2D FEM

 Model's dimensions or material properties can be optimized directly in Agros via OptiLab.
 This optimization module includes a number of multi-object tools such as NSGAII, NLopt, or Bayesian Algorithms. |

+You can download agros for both Windows and Linux.
+You can also directly download the source code from GitHub.
 To install agros on Linux, use package AppImage.
 It requires no compilation, no installation, and works on selected Linux distributions.

 Loading last update ...